LogicMonitor recognized as a Customers' Choice by Gartner Peer Insights™ in 2024 Gartner Voice of the Customer for Observability platforms.

 Architectural differences and data types

-While both MySQL and PostgreSQL are examples of an RDBMS, PostgreSQL also qualifies as an Object-Relational Database Management System, or ORDBMS.
+While both MySQL and PostgreSQL are examples of an RDBMS, PostgreSQL also qualifies as an Object-Relational Database Management System or ORDBMS.
 This means that Postgres has the typical characteristics of a relational database, and it’s also capable of storing data as objects.

 At a high level, objects in software development are models with attributes and properties that can be accessed with forms of code known as procedures and methods.

-To see the difference, have a look at the supported data types in both systems.
+To see the difference, look at the supported data types in both systems.
 MySQL supports a set of standard data types, including VARCHAR (text fields limited to a certain length), TEXT (free-form text), INTEGER (an integer number), BOOLEAN (a true/false field), and DATE (a timestamp).
-Meanwhile, PostgreSQL supports the standard data types along with a wide range of more complex data types not seen in a traditional RDBMS.
+Meanwhile, PostgreSQL supports the standard data types and a wide range of more complex data types not seen in a traditional RDBMS.
 This includes MONEY (a currency amount), INET (IP addresses), MACADDR (a network device’s MAC address), and many other specialized objects.

 MySQL and PostgreSQL query languages

-In essence, PL/pgSQL can be seen as both a query language and a procedural programming language.
+PL/pgSQL can be seen as both a query language and a procedural programming language.
 PL/pgSQL supports programming constructs like loops, conditional statements, variables, and error handling.
 The language also makes it easy to implement user-defined functions and stored procedures in queries and scripts.

 Even though PL/pgSQL is unique to PostgreSQL, it actually has a stricter adherence to SQL standards than MySQL’s SQL implementation.
 Advanced SQL features like window functions and common table expressions (CTEs) are available in PostgreSQL but not MySQL.